 Location: Portsmouth, Dominica

 Today we continued our exploration of Dominica.
 This morning we had pancakes for breakfast – as it is Shrove Tuesday – or Pancake Day as we call it in England.
-Following this some crew members ventured ashore to check out the town of Portsmouth.
-It is carnival here at the moment and there has been a lot of music coming from ashore.
-We all meet our guides at 11:00am at the mouth of the Indian River, from here they rowed us up the estuary as we took salinity and temperature measurements at different depths.
-We enjoyed a Creole lunch up the river at Cobras caf, and then headed back down the river to join in the carnival and watch the processions.
-Back on the boat at 15:30 we debrief on the lab, and started to plot out salinity and temperature contours of the river, these will be given to Cobra on Ocean Star’s next visit.
+Following this, some crew members ventured ashore to check out the town of Portsmouth.
+It is carnival here at the moment, and there has been a lot of music coming from ashore.
+We all met our guides at 11:00 am at the mouth of the Indian River.
+From here, they rowed us up the estuary as we took salinity and temperature measurements at different depths.
+We enjoyed a Creole lunch up the river at Cobras cafe and then headed back down the river to join in the carnival and watch the processions.
+Back on the boat at 15:30, we debrief on the lab and started to plot out salinity and temperature contours of the river.
+These will be given to Cobra on Ocean Star’s next visit.
 Dinner was interesting – seafood and rice, followed by a novel item we had picked up ashore after being told it was a local delicacy – pig snout – Reese cooked it up well, and surprisingly most people enjoyed it!
-Now everyone is preparing for an oceanography quiz and six students will be presenting the findings of their literature review.
-Another adventurous day in my favourite island.
+Now everyone is preparing for an oceanography quiz, and six students will be presenting the findings of their literature reviewanother adventurous day on my favorite island.